-We know, we know – the summer has just started, and it’s in poor taste to bring up going back to school.
+We know, we know – it’s not always fun (at least not if you’re a student) talking about going back to school.
 But we’re not here to discuss course loads, majors, exams or dissertations.
-We’re here to talk about something altogether more fun: what kind of car you should drive.
+We’re here to talk about something altogether more fun: what kind of car you (or your kids) should consider driving.

 For many students living off-campus, or commuting from another town, a good automobile is an absolute must.
 Even those living in residence on campus may find that they need a car, simply to run weekend errands or visit home on occasion.
 The problem, traditionally, was that cars are expensive to buy outright – far more expensive than a college student could afford – and, later, you are stuck with them regardless of where your studies or career take you.